 The first week wasn’t so bad.
 The second week was hell.
 I accidentally slept through more than one of my hourly observations and sent complete fiction into NWS.
 I didn’t care if the clouds were at 1,000 feet or 2,000 feet.
 Visibility always looked pretty damn good to me.
 One of the FWS staff saw how exhausted I was and half joking, half seriously offered to bull doze under the runway so the airport would be no more, and my torture would end.
 It was the nicest thing anyone had ever offered to do for me.

 I did have one particular night that was thoroughly enjoyable, though, and I wouldn’t have given it up even for the entire crisis to have not happened.
 I’d for some reason gotten a good day’s sleep and was alert and rested for my shift.
-With energy and nothing better to do, I wandered aimlessly the gigantic terminal building that I’d not yet completely explored.
+With energy and nothing better to do, I wandered aimlessly through the gigantic terminal building that I’d not yet completely explored.

 The second floor had a long and wide central hallway that went the full length of the building.
 On either side of the hallway were offices of all types, a rabbit’s warren of long forgotten spaces once used by hundreds of service personnel.
-The commandant’s office had a huge desk, a formal reception area, and several secretarial or aids offices attached.
+The commandant’s office had a huge desk, a formal reception area with the most hideous wine-colored carpet, and several secretarial or aids offices attached.
 There were accounting and finance, and other support offices.
 There was a Christian chapel with a fridge full of unconsecrated hosts and a Hindu shrine resplendent in color and still smelling of incense.
 There was a radio station with a sound proof booth and racks and racks of equipment.
 There were barracks and other living quarters.
 And there were rooms for which I had no earthly idea what their function had been.
 There were vaults on either end of the central hallway, with gigantic doors like you see in banks, and these were the only rooms not accessible, their doors locked years ago and the combinations long forgotten.
 I spent hours exploring and discovered rooms I’d never seen before, some that had not seen use in decades.
 Some with only a few mattress-less bunks, almost all showing signs of a leaking roof, neglect, and the birds who had come to be the only residents.
 In not one room could all the windows be shut.
 I tried.

 It was quiet and I was alone and peaceful in the knowledge that no matter how hulking and forbidding and scary this old building might have looked, I was completely safe and nothing there was frightening or could hurt me.
 I wondered at those young men and women who had spent months working here during the wars, WWII, Korea, Viet Nam and the Cold War.
 I was, most likely, the only person awake on the island and the only person in about 100,000 square feet that had once teemed with hundreds of people every day.
 People who had a mission.
 People who may or may not have been assigned to Midway by choice.
 People who missed home and loved ones and probably got a little island fever at times.